Blueprint Travelers

 What About Ubers?

-The city has a lot of Ubers and it is a really easy way to get around, especially if you are nervous about getting from place to place.
-You will not have to wait very long for a car and it is similar in price to a taxi.
-While this is the most expensive way to navigate Santiago (from this list at least), it will not break the bank.
+The city has a lot of Ubers and it is a really easy way to get around, especially if you are nervous about getting from place to place or it is later in the evening.
+Typically, you will not have to wait very long for a car and it is similar in price to a taxi.
+Ubers are efficient and eliminate the requirement of having to explain to a taxi driver what your destination is, especially if you do not speak Spanish.
+It is recommended to use Uber in the evenings and to get to and from the airport or main bus stations, especially with all your luggage.

 Scooters at a park in Santiago, Chile